muratk5n/thirdwave/en/README.md

 ---

 At night no sunshine?
-No problem, there is still gas in the pipeline network, more than enough for night time usage.
+No problem, there will still be gas in the pipeline network, more than enough for night time usage.

 ---